xLeachimx/masteroids/design/gameplay.md

 ---

 ### Pending:
-- The Player will be able to fire a pellet which will travel from the front of their ship
 - The Player will complete a level when no asteroids are left
 - The Player will continue to be presented levels until the Player loses
 - The Player will have 3 lives